Stability of transition semigroups and applications to parabolic equations

 \subsection{Parabolic equations on unbounded domains with Dirichlet boundary conditions}

 In this section, we consider second order, strictly elliptic operators with (possibly) unbounded coefficients on an unbounded domain $\Omega\subseteq \R^d$.
-Naturally, we have to impose some sort of boundary conditions on $\partial\Omega$.
-If we impose Neumann boundary conditions, then the constant $1$-function satisfies these boundary conditions and the situation is similar to that of the last section.
+Naturally, some sort of boundary conditions have to be imposed on $\partial\Omega$.
+If Neumann boundary conditions are used, then the constant $1$-function satisfies these boundary conditions and the situation is similar to that of the last section.
 So, instead, we will focus on Dirichlet boundary conditions.
 If the domain is bounded, then classical theory suggests that the semigroup generated by a second order elliptic operator with bounded coefficients and subject to Dirichlet boundary conditions should converge to 0.
 If $\Omega$ is unbounded, the situation is not so easy; this is the focus of this section.